What is Between a Rock and a Card Place?

 As a wise person (a therapist) once told me, humans are meant to be in community.
 This word has come to mean a lot of different things over the years, but these days, it feels more important than ever.

-Community is at the heart of this newsletter — a place for always-honest and often-vulnerable writing about relationships, jobs, fears, inspirations, frustrations, imposter syndrome, creativity, funny stories, and other assorted human stuff.
+Community is at the heart of this newsletter — a place for always-honest and often-vulnerable writing about relationships, jobs, fears, inspirations, creativity, imposter syndrome, funny stories, and other assorted human stuff.

 About Me

 I’m Caroline, a writer who lives in Brooklyn.
-You may know me from my previous work as an editor at the lifestyle site Cup of Jo.
-I’ve also written for places like The Cut/New York Magazine, Elle, The Washington Post, Refinery29, and The Zoe Report.
+You may know me from my time as an editor at Cup of Jo or from reading my essays in places like The Cut, New York Magazine, Elle, The Washington Post, Refinery29, and The Zoe Report.
+(And if not, hi!
+It’s great to meet you.)

 I’m the author of Best Babysitters Ever, a middle grade book series about three girls who start a business inspired by The Baby-Sitters Club and get a whole lot more than they bargained for.
-I’ve also worked as a collaborator/ghostwriter on a handful of books by notable people.
-(If you’re curious about the collaboration process, you can check out this interview on Shondaland, where I talk more about it.)
+I’ve also worked as a collaborator on a dozen-ish books by notable people.
+(If you’re curious about that process, check out this interview on Shondaland, where I talk more about it.)

 Despite their reputation as a divination tool, most modern readers will tell you the tarot is NOT about fortunetelling — there is nothing to “believe in,” they are not associated with any religion, and our free will is always paramount.
 The cards are simply one path to reflection, a way of understanding ourselves through universal themes, symbols, and archetypes.

-At the bottom of each Sunday newsletter, I share one card for the collective as well as some thoughts and prompts to carry into the week ahead.
-If it resonates with you, great!
+If a message resonates with you, great!
 And if it doesn’t, don’t worry about it!
 Easy enough.

 What if I want to subscribe, but I hate email?